evergreen-innovations/dlc-documentation/docs/_theory/03_stats.md

 # Joint Distribution and Contour Methods

 Calculates the joint distribution of the sea states and forms contour lines from the distribution.
 Samples across the contour lines quantify sea states that are used in generating surface elevation time series for tank testing or numerical modeling.

+See [Development of a Comparison Framework for Evaluating Environmental Contours of Extreme Sea States](https://www.mdpi.com/2077-1312/9/1/16) for more information on environmental contours.

 ## Model Structures<!-- omit in toc -->